cloud-elements/devportal/docs/elements/salesforce-marketing-cloud/salesforce-marketing-cloud-events.md

 ### Polling

-In order to enable polling, add these two extra configurations to your instance JSON:
+In order to enable polling, add these extra configurations to your instance JSON:

 ```
 "event.notification.enabled": "true",